lesteven/budget/README.md

 * Node.js
 * Express.js

+#### Start Instructions
+* make sure you have node, npm and nodemon installed
+* npm i
+	* install all packages
+* npm run server
+	* to start server
+* npm run client
+	* to start client
+* visit localhost:8080 to view app

 #### Folder Structure
 src is where all the source code is located.
 It is separated by client code and server code.